 Provide purpose of having a local advisory group.
 WQ issues across the state vary, therefore it is necessary to rely on local knowledge in order to correct WQ impairments in an effective and efficient manner.

+LAC are primary method for building partnerships in the watershed

+Identify interested parties for each sector (ag, municipal, forest, ...) in watershed

+Review plans with LAC members to get feedback and make alterations when necessary

 Role of the advisory group

 Describe the role of the advisory group, that it is an advisory group and not a decision making body.